ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

-In the following tutorial we'll implement [CoCo](http://conversationalcomponents.com/ "CoCo") component into our [Dialogflow](https://dialogflow.cloud.google.com/ "Dialogflow") conversation flow.
-When a component will be triggered when a relevant event matched.
+In the following tutorial we'll implement [CoCo](http://conversationalcomponents.com/ "CoCo") component into our [Dialogflow](https://dialogflow.cloud.google.com/ "Dialogflow") conversation flow.A component will be triggered when a relevant intent matched.
 More specific, we'll use [CoCo](http://conversationalcomponents.com/ "CoCo") [register component](https://marketplace.conversationalcomponents.com/blueprint/register_vp3 "register component") from the [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace").